-WWF also recommends that transhipment requirements be buttressed by verification and validation of transhipment activities through redundant systems such as the use of a vessel monitoring system (VMS) supplemented by an operating automated identification system (AIS).
-This should be complemented by proposed proximity alerts in the WCPFC VMS system.
+Lastly, consistent with findings in WCPFC20-2023-18 that suggest high incidence of unreported transhipment, WWF also recommends that transhipment requirements be buttressed by verification and validation of transhipment activities through redundant systems such as the use of a vessel monitoring system (VMS) supplemented by an operating automated identification system (AIS) or through an independent EM system.
+WWF also believes that EM should be prioritised for transhipment to assist some of the verification and validation deficiencies identified in WCPFC20-2023-18.
+This should be further complemented by proposed proximity alerts in the WCPFC VMS system.
 If, through investigation of suspected unreported transhipment activity, supporting procedures and technologies indicate that transhipment activity was conducted in violation of transhipment rules, the offending vessel should be subject to sanctions including removal from good standing, license revocation, and listing on the IUU vessel list.